 The Art of Calligraphy and the Annals

+This was a demonstration and talk about the materials and methods used by the annalists who worked on the “Annála Riochta na hÉirinn” and other manuscripts given by Ann O’Clery.
+Later those attending got a chance to try some calligraphy for themselves.
 Ann O’Clery is a watercolour painter and calligrapher, has a degree in Architecture from UCD and a Diploma in Calligraphy from CLAS (Calligraphy and Lettering Arts Society).
 She is a member of CLAS and Peannairi (Association of Irish Calligraphers) and is Past President of the Water Colour Society of Ireland.
 Her paintings are in collections in Europe, Australia and US.
-She has recently undertaken a study of the script of Michael O’Cleirigh.
+She has recently undertaken a study of the script of Michael O’Cleirigh

 The Art of Medieval Book Binding

 A demonstration of the materials and methods used by medieval bookbinders was held by Tim Stampton.